'Lovely young student' among victims in Manchester suicide bombing

 On social media, Callander was enamored by television and movie stars, Disney films, "Harry Potter" and pop singers — Grande was among her favorites.

-Two years ago, she got to meet her while attending the American singer's "The Honeymoon Tour" at the Manchester Arena.
+Two years ago, she got to meet Grande while attending her "The Honeymoon Tour" at the Manchester Arena.
 She shared photos on Instagram and gushed over how nice Grande was to her.

 "I HUGGED HER SO TIGHT AND SHE SAID SHE LOVED MY BOW I CANT GET OVER THIS I NEVER WILL," Callander captioned her picture.